 The focus of the Expression of Interest (which closed on Monday 18 March 2019) was on the core creative team (architect and creative partners).
 However, as part of their submission, competitors were asked to nominate preferred professional sub-consultants for landscape architecture, structural engineering and MEP/services engineering.
-These consultants will not be evaluated to determine the shortlist and will be confirmed separately before the commencement of Stage Two.

 Additional supporting consultants, including cost consultancy, project management and exhibition design, will be procured separately.